NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 From this it didnt take long to diagnose U11 as the problem, once replaced syncs were restored and at last there was now video on the screen!

-The video had a strange fault, evident in the photo that shows a blank screen (with raster lines showing), in the first column of dots of each character.
-In inverse mode (at the bottom of the screen) the first column of dots is missing!
+The video had a strange fault, evident in the photo that shows a blank screen (with raster lines showing).
+In the first column of dots of each character, in inverse mode (in the line at bottom of the screen) the first column of dots is missing!

 All bits other than bit D0 were observed to be coming out of the Char Gen Eprom, maybe D0 is the problem as one of the char gen eproms did read intermittently in my eprom programmer.
 Replaced with a copy of the other working eprom, fault still there!
 I dumped the char gen eprom and worked out that the LH column is D7, but needed more information to find how this gets from the char gen eprom to the video shift register.